vanvalenlab/intro-to-deepcell/data_annotation/DeepCell_Label_interactive_demo.md

 Now that you know how to move through and view files with DeepCell Label, take a minute to explore the file.
 Next, we will cover whole-label actions starting in frame 5 of the demo file, so make sure you can get to this frame and toggle whole-label mode using the controls covered so far.

 ## Whole-label mode
-In this section, we will cover the different whole-label actions available to edit labels.
+In this section, we will cover the whole-label actions available to edit labels.
 We will use these actions to fix specific errors throughout the label file, but you can also try them on other labels to see how they work.

-### Selecting labels in whole-label mode
+### Select labels in whole-label mode
-Select a labels by clicking on it.
+Click on a label to select it.
 We can select up to two labels in whole-label mode.
 Some actions require just one selected label, while others require two selected labels.
 Clicking on a label after selecting two overwrites the second selected label with the new label.

-#### Highlighted labels in whole-label mode
+#### Highlight labels in whole-label mode
 In whole-label mode, we can highlight the selected labels.
 Highlighting makes selected labels bright red.
 We recommend using highlighting to make sure we have selected the label(s) we intend to modify.

 If we've only selected one label, we can cycle the highlighted label with the bracket keys ( "\[" and "\]" ).
 This deselects the original selected label.

-### Swapping labels
+### Swap labels

 Select two different labels, then press the "s" key to swap the selected labels.
 A prompt will appear in "state" to confirm the swap where we can
  - press "S" to swap the labels in only the current frame ( again to choose this option),